fortrabbit/legal/sub-processors.md

 ### Support service

 The little chat bubble on the bottom right is powered by **Intercom**.
-This service collects some meta-data, like browser, operating system and geo location when you interact and provide your name and e-mail to get in touch with us.
+This service collects some meta-data, like browser, operating system and geo-location when you interact and provide your name and e-mail to get in touch with us.
 For identified Accounts we share your name, company, e-mail and the additional meta-data via API.
 This helps us giving you a personal and fast support.
 In general the support channel is chat, but it is not limited to that.
 The help desk is also employed when you write an e-mail to "support@fortrabbit.com" and possibly other addresses.
 Sometimes our answers in the support desk might be delivered by e-mail to make sure they'll reach you.
 When you delete your Account with fortrabbit, the connected data-set will also get deleted.
 See [Intercom Terms](https://www.intercom.com/terms-and-policies#terms).

 ### Product information subscription

-We are using **MailChimp** to send occasionally e-mail updates to subscribed Accounts.
-These e-mails include relevant information on service updates and feature announcements, so these are not newsletters in classical sense.
+We use **MailChimp** to occasionally send e-mail updates to subscribed Accounts.
+These e-mails include relevant information on service updates and feature announcements, so these are not newsletters in the classical sense.
 With MailChimp we share e-mail addresses and names (for personalization).
 New fortrabbit Accounts get signed up for the newsletter automatically.
 That's why you need to confirm that we contact you by e-mail upfront.
 Each newsletter — of course — includes a one-click opt-out option.
-Additionally, there is a Account notification setting with the Dashboard to manage subscriptions.
+Additionally, there is an Account notification setting with the Dashboard to manage subscriptions.
 We will write from "pleasereply@fortrabbit.com".
 See [MailChimp Terms](https://mailchimp.com/legal/terms/).

 ### Personal e-mails